 Is it possible to overcome this?

 Yes.
-In my working experience as a psychotherapist for the last fifteen years, I have seen that many individuals who are committed to making healthy changes are able to not only mitigate self-sabotaging behaviors but are also able to lead fulfilling lives, by consistent effort.
-Effort making is key.
+In my working experience as a psychotherapist for the last sixteen years, I have seen that many individuals who are committed to making healthy changes are able to not only mitigate self-sabotaging behaviors but are also able to lead fulfilling lives, by consistent effort.
+Effort making is key here.

-Register here for our Upcoming Emotional Well-being Series Workshops:
+Register here for our Upcoming Emotional Wellbeing (Sunday) Series Workshops:

-- Speaking Up & Boundary Setting Workshop – Sunday, 25th August, 5-6 pm, IST
+- Building Hope, Resilience & Motivation Without Toxic Positivity Workshop – Sunday, 24th November, 5-6 pm, IST

 About the Writer: